JanikMartens/WiG/README.md

 Installing: Microsoft.VisualStudioCode in a new terminal window...
 ✅ Installation of Microsoft.VisualStudioCode started in a new window.
 ```
+## Pyinstaller exe
+- YoU can use pyinstaller to create an exe and put it @ PATH for easier installs

 ## Notes
 - The `.Portable` suffix in package identifiers is automatically removed before installation.